Master of ScienceNursing

 The program is designed to support improvements and innovations in nursing for the current American healthcare system.
 Course offerings in this program will give students a broad understanding of diverse topics in current trends in nursing.
 These include the promotion of evidence-based practice, the strengthening of interprofessional communication, and an overall mindset of professional development.

-The program will prepare nurses for careers in clinical and non-clinical healthcare settings.
+Accredited by the Commission on Collegiate Nursing Education (CCNE), the program will prepare nurses for careers in clinical and non-clinical healthcare settings.

 A successful student of the program gains the following skills (vary according to the degree/concentration taken):